jidongxiao/CSCI1200-DataStructures/hws/inverse_word_search/README.md

 4. Q: Which optimization flag does the Submitty compiler use?
    A: Submitty uses -O3 for this homework.

+5. Q: How many submissions can I make?
+   A: 40.
+Submitty will deduct points once you submit more than 40 times.

-5. Q: If I fill in all the words in the grid and there are still some empty slots, what characters do I fill in the these extra spaces?
+6. Q: If I fill in all the words in the grid and there are still some empty slots, what characters do I fill in the these extra spaces?
    A: You can fill in any lower case letter there and make sure it doesn't introduce a forbidden word.
 A single letter gives you one solution; replacing it with another letter would give you another solution, and in total, this would lead to 26 potential solutions, since there are 26 lower case letters.

-6. Q: What bonus do I get if my program ranks higher than the instructor's program on the leaderboard?
+7. Q: What bonus do I get if my program ranks higher than the instructor's program on the leaderboard?
    A: If by Thursday night 10pm (which is the submission deadline), your program ranks higher than the instructor's program, you have many options.
 You can choose one of these:
 - Drop the lowest test score
 - Drop the lowest homework